Airlines slash schedules, jobs and pay after new travel restrictions

 “A downside scenario where international traffic is down 50% for a whole year and domestic down 30% could result in cash burn of up to A$200 million ($123.60 million) per month after incorporating changes to the business,” UBS said of Qantas.

-Smaller rival Virgin Australia Holdings Ltd (VAH.AX), which has a weaker balance sheet but a heavier domestic focus, said it was assessing its response to the new travel restrictions.
+Smaller rival Virgin Australia Holdings Ltd, which has a weaker balance sheet but a heavier domestic focus, said it was assessing its response to the new travel restrictions.

 S&P Global Ratings downgraded its credit rating on Virgin to B- and placed it on creditwatch negative due to rapidly deteriorating industry conditions spreading from the international market to the domestic market.